nike01than/nikethan.github-io/index.md

-## Welcome to my pages nikethan
+## Welcome to my pages

-You can use the [editor on GitHub](https://github.com/nike01than/nikethan.github-io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use my page for [fun page](https://github.com/nike01than/nikethan.github-io/edit/master/index.md).
+Facebook and other social medias are available in this webpage.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.